Kelvin-Mafurendi/Kelvin-Mafurendi/README.md

 ## Navigating the Intersection of Electrons, Algorithms, and Pixels

-Hey there, digital explorer!
-I'm Kelvin, an Electrical Engineering graduate venturing into the realms of Machine Learning, AI, and Data Science.
+Hi there!
+I'm Kelvin, an Electrical Engineering graduate with a passion for building intelligent machines.
 My mission?
 To engineer a future where technology sparks positive change in our society.

 🔭 Currently exploring: The vast universe of data science and machine learning